First HETDEX Spectroscopic Determinations of Ly$\alpha$ and UV Luminosity Functions at $z=2-3$: Bridging a Gap Between Faint AGN and Bright Galaxies: Introduction

 Despite the efforts of previous studies of the Ly$\alpha$ LFs, several open questions still remain.
 One open question is the steepness of the faint-end slope of the Ly$\alpha$ LFs that describes the fraction of faint galaxies relative to brighter ones.
 Theoretical models of hierarchical structure formation predict that low-mass galaxies are more dominant at higher redshift, which results in a steeper faint-end slope.
 Such a redshift evolution of the faint-end slope has been identified in the UV continuum LF (hereafter UV LF) of LBGs \citep[e.g.,][]{bouwens15,finkelstein15}.
 Since the dust attenuation of Ly$\alpha$ emission in the interstellar medium (ISM) becomes larger towards fainter UV luminosity (e.g., \citealt{ando06,ouchi08}) and higher redshift (e.g.,\citealt{blanc11,hayes11}), the observed faint-end slope of Ly$\alpha$ LF is expected to be steeper than that of UV LF towards higher redshift.
 However, the faint-end slope of the Ly$\alpha$ LF is poorly constrained in the previous studies due to the large uncertainty of contamination in photometric LAE samples and the limited spectroscopic LAE samples.

 Another open question in relation to the Ly$\alpha$ LF is the shape of the bright end.
-Several studies have attempted to statistically characterize the bright LAEs with $L_\mathrm{Ly\alpha} > 10^{43.5}$~erg s$^{-1}$ based on photometrically selected samples, reaching various conclusions.
+Several studies have attempted to statistically characterize the bright LAEs with $\log L_\mathrm{Ly\alpha}/\mathrm{[erg~s^{-1}]}\gtrsim 43.5$ based on photometrically selected samples, reaching various conclusions.
 For example, \citet{konno16} identified an excess in the number density with respect to the Schechter function at the bright end of their Ly$\alpha$ LFs at $z=2.2$.
-Such an excess was also found in Ly$\alpha$ LFs over other redshift ranges (e.g., \citealt{wold17,zheng17}). \citet{sobral17} have shown a similar but less significant bright-end excess at $z=2-3$ and demonstrated that such an excess can be fitted by a power law.
-At similar redshifts, \citet{spinoso20} found $\sim 14,500$ LAEs with $L_\mathrm{Ly\alpha} > 10^{43.3}$~erg s$^{-1}$, a large number of which have been previously identified as stars in the Sloan Digital Sky Survey (SDSS).
-Due to the lack of spectroscopic confirmation, a possible bright-end excess in the Ly$\alpha$ LF still needs further confirmation.
+Such an excess was also found in Ly$\alpha$ LFs over other redshift ranges (e.g., \citealt{wold17,zheng17}). \citet{sobral17,sobral18a}, and \citet{matthee17} have shown a similar but less significant bright-end excess at $z=2-3$ and demonstrated that such an excess can be fitted by a power law.
+At similar redshifts, \citet{spinoso20} found $\sim 14,500$ LAEs with $\log L_\mathrm{Ly\alpha}/\mathrm{[erg~s^{-1}]}>43.3$.
+The Ly$\alpha$ LFs of their bright LAEs are described by Schechter exponential decays with $\log L^*_\mathrm{Sch}/\mathrm{[erg~s^{-1}]}\sim 44.5-44.8$.
+Despite these efforts, the precise shape of the Ly$\alpha$ LF, especially at the bright end, is in need of further constraints from spectroscopic studies.